leaderlessnetwork/leaderlessnetwork.github.io/README.md

 ## Leaderless Network

-Leaderless Network is an EVM blockchain initially under PoA and will have its own beacon chain and become PoS.
+Leaderless Network is an EVM blockchain initially under PoA and will have its own beacon chain and will become PoS.

 ### Supply and Distribution